AcK77/maydel/README.md

 # MayDel

-A useless Switch system module who allow you to light on/off the (hidden) right JoyCon's LED.
+A useless Switch system module who allow you to light on/off the (hidden) LED on the right JoyCon or Pro Controller.

 Works on firmware higher than 7.x **ONLY**!